Greentube/localize-router/README.md

 #### ng2-translate integration

 `LocalizeRouter` depends on `ng2-translate` and automatically initializes it with selected locales.
-Following code is run on `LocalizeLoader` init:
+Following code is run on `LocalizeParser` init:
 ```ts
 this.translate.setDefaultLang(languageOfBrowser || firstLanguageFromConfig);
 // ...